Saltwater aquarium maintenance

 If any of the fish or invertebrates has died then remove it immediately.
 A dead corpse will quickly rot in the water and start to pollute the water and will eventually cause illness to other fish and invertebrates.
 After you have removed the corpse then your next job is to investigate the cause.

-First check your water parameters, especially ammonia, nitrite and ammonia levels.
+First check your water parameters, especially ammonia, nitrite and nitrate levels.
 Any unusual readings spells trouble and will require an immediate water change.
 Syphon off 25% of the water in the aquarium.
 Syphon in or near the sand where there might be some decaying organic matter.
 Then replace with clean saltwater to top up your aquarium.
 Try to maintain pre-mixed saltwater that has been allowed to settle that can be used immediately.
 If there are no unusual readings then check all the fish for any symptoms of illness.
 Look for laboured breathing, split or frayed fins, white/grey/brown spots, any slime or fluffy grey/white patches, any red sores.
 If you see any of these signs or anything similar then your fish have an illness and you will have to diagnose the illness using a checklist.

 Once you have determined the illness of your fish then you can obtain the medication or treatment and start medicating your whole aquarium.
 But be careful in the choice of medications because some corals and invertebrates are susceptible to them.
 And be careful not to overdose with medication as invertebrates may survive normal doses but high doses may kill them.